-The peritoneum is a layer of tissue that lines the inside of your abdomen.
-This layer also covers and protects the organs in your abdomen, such as the bowel.
-The peritoneum makes pockets or gaps around the organs called the peritoneal space.
+PMP can spread from the appendix (or wherever it started) into the abdomen.
+PMP makes a jelly-like substance called mucin.
+The mucin collects in a layer of tissue that lines the inside of the abdomen, called the peritoneum.
+The peritoneum covers and protects the organs in your abdomen, such as the bowel.
+It also makes gaps around the organs.
+These gaps are called the peritoneal space.

 PMP can be difficult to diagnose.
 You may have some of the symptoms listed above and go for tests.
-But PMP is often found by accident during treatment for other medical problems.
-The following tests may be used to diagnose PMP:
+But PMP is often found when having tests or during treatment for other medical conditions.
+The following tests may be used to diagnose PMP.

 Drainage of fluid from the abdomen (peritoneal aspiration)

-Your doctor may take a sample of fluid from your tummy to be sent to the laboratory for tests.
+Your doctor may take a sample of fluid from your tummy to be tested.
 They will numb the skin over the area first with a local anaesthetic.
-The doctor will then pass a needle through the skin into the fluid and draw some of the fluid into a syringe.
+The doctor will then pass a needle through the skin into the peritoneal space.
+They will use the needle to draw some of the fluid into a syringe.

 You may also have a biopsy.
 This is when the doctor removes a small piece of tissue or cells.
-A pathologist (doctor who specialises in analysing cells) examines the tissue or cells under a microscope to look for signs of cancer.
+A doctor who specialises in analysing cells (pathologist) examines the tissue or cells under a microscope to look for signs of cancer.
 A biopsy can be taken in different ways:

 CT or ultrasound-guided biopsy